google/orbit/DEVELOPMENT.md

 ./build.sh ggp_release
 ```

-### Calling `build.{sh,bat}` after every one-line-change takes forever!
+### Calling `build.{sh,ps1}` after every one-line-change takes forever!
 What should I do?

-`build.{sh,bat}` is not meant for incremental builds.
+`build.{sh,ps1}` is not meant for incremental builds.
 It should be called only once to initialize
 a build directory.
-(Check out the previous section for more information on what `build.{sh,bat}`
+(Check out the previous section for more information on what `build.{sh,ps1}`
 does.)

 For incremental builds, switch to the build directory and ask cmake to run the build: